Windows 11 Phone Link Stuck on Pair Devices (QR Code)

 Check camera functionality

-• Smartphone: Open your camera or QR code scanner app and try scanning another QR code to ensure that your camera is functioning correctly.
+• Smartphone: Use your camera or a QR scanner app to scan another QR code, just to make sure your camera is working right.

 Re-generate QR code